Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Simulation experiments

 \section{Simulation experiments}

 The experiments in this section have a twofold goal.
-First, we aim at assessing the finite-sample behavior of the estimators in the correctly-specified setup.
-Second, we sample from the data-generating processes (DGPs) of Case 1 and 2 and compare the static mixture with the two models (\ref{eq:mix1}) and (\ref{eq:fridens}); in other words, we estimate our model in a mis-specified setup, to study the properties of parameter and Value-at-Risk (VaR) estimators.
+First, we aim at assessing the finite-sample behavior of the estimators in the correctly-specified setup, that is, when data are simulated from (\ref{eq:lognGPD}); this will be called ``Correctly-specified setup'' in the following.
+Second, we sample from the data-generating processes (DGPs) of Case 1 (Section \ref{sec:case1}) and Case 2 (Section \ref{sec:case2}) and compare the static mixture with the two models (\ref{eq:mix1}) and (\ref{eq:fridens}).
+In other words, we estimate our model in two different mis-specified setups, to study the properties of parameter estimators; see Sect. \ref{sec:case1} and \ref{sec:case2} below.
+Finally, we also perform a small experiment where all models are mis-specified: in particular, we will fit the distributions to data simulated form using data from the Generalized Beta Distribution of the second kind.

+In all setups, we also estimate the Value-at-Risk (VaR), which is given by the smallest number $\ell$ such that the probability that the loss on an asset or portfolio $L$ exceeds $\ell$ is no larger than $(1-\alpha)$, where $\alpha\in(0,1)$ is a predetermined confidence level \citep{mcn15}.